Campaign Against Antisemitism: Criticism

 In January 2015, the All-Party Parliamentary Group against Antisemitism wrote: "We were somewhat disappointed to note that not all of the messages from that group [CAA] have been in line with CST's stated approach of seeking to avoid undue panic and alarm."
 They added "it is important that the leadership do not conflate concerns about activity legitimately protesting Israel's actions with antisemitism, as we have seen has been the case on some occasions."
 That same month, the Institute for Jewish Policy Research said that a CAA survey about antisemitism was "littered with flaws", and "may even be rather irresponsible".
-However, in years since, the surveys have not received public criticism.

 After criticism by CAA of Shami Chakrabarti over her 2016 report into antisemitism in the UK Labour Party, a number of British Jews wrote to The Guardian dissociating themselves from the Chief Rabbi, the Board of Deputies, and what they described as "the pro-Israel lobbyists of the Campaign Against Antisemitism".

 In July 2018, the Labour MP Margaret Hodge became one of a number of honorary patrons of CAA.
 In the run up to the 2019 United Kingdom general election, CAA asked her to resign as a patron because she was standing as a Labour Party candidate; she did so but described their request as "both astonishing and wounding", showing a lack of respect and impugning her integrity.
-By contrast, several Labour MPs had resigned from the party during the Corbyn years during the Labour antisemitism crisis that had engulfed the party.

 In February 2020, the Morning Star reported that Shahrar Ali, the Home Affairs spokesman of the Green Party of England and Wales, had made a formal complaint to the Charity Commission that the CAA had failed to be independent of party politics, which is a legal requirement for charities, and that the commission was assessing.
 CAA had previously described a 2009 speech by Ali, who described Tony Blair, George W. Bush, and Ehud Olmert, as "warmongers", as antisemitic and an "offensive rant".

 In 2023, following the CAA-led March Against Antisemitism, the British Jewish organisation Na'amod released a statement about their decision not to attend the CAA-led demonstration, stating: "we know this march is not just about antisemitism.
 It's clear from the event description that CAA has organised this march in response to huge weekly ceasefire demonstrations in London."
 Na'amod publicly denied CAA's characterisations of the prior ceasefire marches as antisemitic, saying "This could not be further from the truth.
 Pitting Jewish safety against Palestinian freedom doesn't make Jews safer; it makes fighting antisemitism harder."
-The event was supported by mainstream Jewish organisations and figures, including the Chief Rabbi and the Jewish Leadership Council.
 It was later reported that some members of Na'amod regretted boycotting the march.